-Impairment review is the analysis of an impairment rating report to determine the accuracy of the assessment and the numeric rating.
+Impairment review: the analysis of an impairment rating report to determine the accuracy of the assessment and the numeric rating.

 Impairment ratings are typically based on the AMA Guides to the Evaluation of Permanent Impairment (Guides).
 Impairment ratings should be correct and unbiased; unfortunately, most are not.
 Studies have documented the observation that most ratings are higher than the clinical data would support; however, sometimes, ratings may be lower than appropriate.
 We will help you ensure ratings are accurate.